kubeflow/pipelines/README.md

 ## Documentation

-Get started with your first pipeline and read further information in the [Kubeflow Pipelines documentation](https://www.kubeflow.org/docs/guides/pipelines/pipelines-overview/).
+Get started with your first pipeline and read further information in the [Kubeflow Pipelines overview](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/).

+See the various ways you can [use the Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/).

 See the Kubeflow [Pipelines API doc](https://www.kubeflow.org/docs/pipelines/reference/api/kubeflow-pipeline-api-spec/) for API specification.

-Consult the [Python SDK reference docs](https://kubeflow-pipelines.readthedocs.io/en/latest/) when writing pipelines using the python SDK.
+Consult the [Python SDK reference docs](https://kubeflow-pipelines.readthedocs.io/en/latest/) when writing pipelines using the Python SDK.

 ## Blog posts